nathonfowlie/education.aws.developer_associate/docs/fundamentals/ec2.md

 - Allows EC2 instances to learn about themselves without needing to use an IAM role.
 - Accessed via ```HTTP GET http://169.254.169.254/[latest|<version>]/[dynamic|meta-data|user-data]```.
 - Can retrieve the IAM role name, but not the policy.

+## EC2 Instance Store

+- Instance stores are ephemeral storage.
+- Physically attached to the machine.
+- Provides better IO performance (up to millions on IOPS).
+- Good for buffering/caching/scratch data/temporary content..
+Data survives reboots.
+- Instance store is lost on termination and can't be resized.
+Backups need to be operated by the user.
+- Up to 7.5TB, striped them to reach 30TB.
+- Viewed on the instance as block storage.
+- Risk of data loss if hardware fails.
+- Some instances don't come with root EBS volumes.